oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 : A Verifiable Presentation encoded using the Presentation format defined in [@!I-D.ietf-oauth-selective-disclosure-jwt].

 Status Provider:
-: An entity that hosts a URL that points to a Verifiable Credential of type `StatusList2021Credential` as defined in [@W3C.vc-status-list, section 2.2].
+: An entity that provides status information (e.g. revocation) about a Verifiable Credential.

 # Scope